NAME

 This function validates the RSA key, returning a true value if the key is valid, and a false value otherwise.
 Croaks if the key is public only.

-Return true if this is a private key, and false if it is private only.
+Return true if this is a private key, and false if it is public only.

 AUTHOR